 1. Take time to hire the right professional photographer: Choosing the right photographer for your family is the first step.
 Carefully look through their website, if you like their style quickly pick up the phone.
 Ask lots of questions to get a feel for their personality.
 You need to like them as a person and trust they can record your family legacy with integrity.

-2. Choose a date and location: If you have a favourite park, a memorable location, or a weekend pastime that you’d like to incorporate in the session, suggest it right away to your photographer.
+2. Choose a date and location: If you have a favourite park, a memorable location, or a weekend pastime that you’d like to incorporate into the session, suggest it right away to your photographer.
 Otherwise, you can ask them for suggestions.
 Professional photographers will have lots of little nooks and crannies they like to use and London has a wealth of beautiful backdrops to use.
 Think about:

 - a location close to home